a0x8o/flink/docs/ops/config.md

 - `taskmanager.exit-on-fatal-akka-error`: Whether the TaskManager shall be terminated in case of a fatal Akka error (quarantining event).
 (DEFAULT: **false**)

+- `jobmanager.tdd.offload.minsize`: Maximum size of the `TaskDeploymentDescriptor`'s serialized task and job information to still transmit them via RPC.
+Larger blobs may be offloaded to the BLOB server.
+(DEFAULT: **1 KiB**).

 ### Distributed Coordination (via Akka)

 - `akka.ask.timeout`: Timeout used for all futures and blocking Akka calls.
 If Flink fails due to timeouts then you should try to increase this value.
 Timeouts can be caused by slow machines or a congested network.
 The timeout value requires a time-unit specifier (ms/s/min/h/d) (DEFAULT: **10 s**).